 Knowing when to Lead and when to Follow

-Digital transformation has certainly added leadership skills to the list of attributes that a CIO/CINO should possess, but not necessarily all the time.
+Digital transformation has certainly added leadership strategy and innovation skills to the list of attributes that a CIO/CINO should possess, but not necessarily all the time.
 Ultimately, a good Chief Innovation Officer needs to be able to trust their colleagues to succeed, which as we mentioned above is the first step for collaboration.
 Now that CINOs have become innovation partners within their enterprise, they need to know how to guide crowdsourcing and oversee dynamic teams.
 The challenge of knowing how to lead wisely involves extensive people skills.
 Chief Innovation Officers should know when to take control and when to step back.
 Being able to nurture good communication across departments and inspire team members from both within and outside of the company is now vital for CINOs.

 Qmarkets offers an extensive toolkit for leadership strategy and innovation within a team setting and successful collaboration even at a distance.
 Check out how our products can support your Chief Innovation Officer’s leadership skills.